-The project consists of revisions to various portions of the Planning and Development Code utilized by the City of Sacramento in development review.
-The proposed amendments would not substantially affect general plan land use designations, zoning designations, location or density of housing in the City.
+The project consists of revisions to design guidelines utilized by the City of Sacramento in development review and an accompanying ordinance and resolution to reflect the revised documents.
+The project would not affect general plan land use designations, zoning designations, location or density of housing in the City.
+The only effect of the project would be to provide standard, Citywide, guidelines for the design of structures.